 Drill-down charts also segment the selected browser type by version; for example, Chrome 31, 32, 33, etc. This helps you quickly determine whether problems with page load timing may be related to a specific browser type or platform, or whether the problem is more widespread.

-To view browser information: From the New Relic menu bar, select Browser > Browser apps > (selected app) > Browsers.
+To view browser information: Go to one.newrelic.com, click Browser > (select an app) > Browsers.

 The drill-down details include a breakdown by version and the average page load time.

 one.newrelic.com > Browser > (select an app) > Browsers > (select a browser type): This example shows a specific browser type selected (Firefox).
 The largest number of users have version 42.0, so by hiding this label (or any others) in the legend, you can easily examine details about other versions.

 Color-coded segments for Average page load time include:

 - Request queuing (black): Wait time between the web server and the application code.
 Large numbers indicate a busy application server.

 - Web application (purple): Time spent in the application code.